valentinvogt/npde-summary/chapters/10.typ

 == Discretization of Time-Dependent (Transient) Convection-Diffusion IBVPs
 <sub:discrete-time-dependent-convection-diffusion>
-Now we will take a look at how time dependent convection diffusion can be modeled.
-Assuming the incompressibility condition and non-dimensionalizing, Eq. @eq:heat-integral-form becomes
+Now we will take a look at how time-dependent convection-diffusion can be modeled.
+Assuming the incompressibility condition and non-dimensionalizing, @eq:time-dependent-heat becomes
 #neq($ frac(partial, partial t) med u - epsilon.alt Delta u + bold(v \( x ,) t \) dot.op grad u = f quad upright("in ") Omega $) <eq:transient_conv_diff>
 If we solve this with the method of lines without upwind quadrature, oscillations occur.
 But with upwinding, damping is observed, which is  also wrong.
 Therefore, we need a different method.
 Of course the limit of